lindsaykatz/hansard-proj/README.md

 To produce the most recently published version of our dataset, we used the following workflow, where all R scripts can be found in our code folder.

--   With 00-scrape_files.R, we first download and store all Hansard XML files using the HeapsOfPapers package, with the CSV files from the urls folder.
+-   With `00-scrape_files.R`, we first download and store all Hansard XML files using the `HeapsOfPapers` package, with the CSV files from the urls folder.

--   In the 01-session_info.R script, we parse and clean the session info from each Hansard XML file.
+-   In the `01-session_info.R` script, we parse and clean the session info from each Hansard XML file.
 The resulting dataframe is used later on in our data validation script (step 5).

--   Parse, clean and export each XML file to CSV format using: - 03-parse-1998_to_1999L.R for proceedings from 02 March 1998 to 09 December 1999 (inclusive) - 04-parse-2000_to_2011.R for proceedings from 15 February 2000 to 24 March 2011 (inclusive)
+-   Parse, clean and export each XML file to CSV format using:

+    -   `03-everything-1998_to_1999-FINAL.R` for proceedings from 02 March 1998 to 09 December 1999 (inclusive)

+    -   `04-everything-2000_to_2011-FINAL.R` for proceedings from 15 February 2000 to 24 March 2011 (inclusive)

--   05-parse-2011_to_2012.R for proceedings from 10 May 2011 to 28 June 2012 (inclusive)
+    -   `05-everything-2011_to_2012-FINAL.R` for proceedings from 10 May 2011 to 28 June 2012 (inclusive)

--   06-parse-2012_to_2022.R for proceedings from 14 August 2012 to 08 September 2022 (inclusive)
+    -   `06-everything-2012_to_2022-FINAL.R` for proceedings from 14 August 2012 to 08 September 2022 (inclusive)

--   Fill in member details for each CSV produced in step 1 using the 07-fill_details.R script.
+-   Fill in member details for each CSV produced in step 1 using the `07-fill_details.R` script.
 We then exported the filled in datasets as new CSV files.

--   Run filled in datasets from step 2 through a suite of automated tests using the 08-data_validation.R script, making necessary corrections to the data which did not pass all of these tests.
+-   Run filled in datasets from step 2 through a suite of automated tests using the `08-data_validation.R` script, making necessary corrections to the data which did not pass all of these tests.
 We then re-exported those files which required additional cleaning identified by these tests, and re-ran them through the full suite of tests to ensure every file in our dataset passed every validation test.

--   Convert the validated CSV files to Parquet format using our 09-csv_to_parquet.R script.
+-   Convert the validated CSV files to Parquet format using our `09-csv_to_parquet.R` script.

--   Run time stamp validation check with 10-check_time_stamps.R.
+-   Run time stamp validation check with `10-check_time_stamps.R`.

--   Add a PartyFacts ID variable to each CSV and Parquet file in our database with 11-add_party_facts.R.
-In this script we also export the PartyFacts_map.csv file, which was used to map the correct PartyFact identification number to it's corresponding party abbreviation.
+-   Add a PartyFacts ID variable to each CSV and Parquet file in our database with `11-add_party_facts.R`.
+In this script we also export the `PartyFacts_map.csv` file, which was used to map the correct PartyFact identification number to it's corresponding party abbreviation.

--   Generate a single corpus with all sitting day's data in both CSV and Parquet forms with 12-create_one_corpus.R.
+-   Generate a single corpus with all sitting day's data in both CSV and Parquet forms with 12-`create_one_corpus.R`.

--   Extract and clean all debate topics from each Hansard XML, and export them as a single CSV file and a single Parquet file using 13-get_debate_topics.R
+-   Extract and clean all debate topics from each Hansard XML, and export them as a single CSV file and a single Parquet file using `13-get_debate_topics.R`.

 ## Example Code